-The theoretical study and the experimental measurement for the three-body $B$ meson decays is still at its early stage.
-On the theoretical side, compared with those two-body decay modes, these three-body $B$ decays are more intractable due to the entangled resonant and nonresonant contributions, as well as the possible final-state interactions (FSIs)~\cite{prd89-094013,1512-09284,prd89-053015}.
-An important break through in the theory of three-body $B$ meson decays is the confirmation of the validity of factorization.
-We restrict ourselves to the specific kinematical configurations in which the three mesons are quasi aligned in the rest frame of the $B$ meson.
-This condition is particularly natural in the low effective $K\pi$ mass region of the Dalitz plot, where most of the $K\pi$ resonant structures are seen.
-When the two particles among the three final state mesons move collinearly and generate a small invariant mass recoiling against the third one, the three-body interactions are expected to be suppressed.
-Then it seems reasonable to assume the validity of the factorization for these quasi-two-body $B$ decays.
-In the quasi-two-body mechanism, the two-body scattering and all possible interactions between the two involved particles are included but the interactions between the third particle and the pair of mesons are ignored.
+The theoretical study and experimental measurement of the three-body $B$ meson decays is still in an early stage.
+On the theoretical side, compared with those two-body decay modes, these three-body $B$ decays are less tractable due to the entangled resonant and nonresonant contributions, as well as the possible final-state interactions~\cite{prd89-094013,1512-09284,prd89-053015}.
+An important breakthrough in the theory of three-body $B$ meson decays was the confirmation of the validity of factorization.
+We restrict ourselves to the specific kinematical configurations in which the three mesons are quasialigned in the rest frame of the $B$ meson.
+This condition is particularly natural in the low-effective-$K\pi$-mass region of the Dalitz plot, where most of the $K\pi$ resonant structures are seen.
+When the two particles among the three final-state mesons move collinearly and generate a small invariant mass recoiling against the third one, the three-body interactions are expected to be suppressed.
+Then, it seems reasonable to assume the validity of the factorization for these quasi-two-body $B$ decays.
+In the quasi-two-body mechanism, the two-body scattering and all possible interactions between the two involved particles are included, but the interactions between the third particle and the pair of mesons are ignored.
 In recent years, several different theoretical frameworks based on the factorization theorems and symmetry principles have been proposed to deal with the three-body $B$ meson decays.
-The QCD-improved factorization (QCDF) approach~\cite{prl83-1914,npb591-313,npb606-245,npb675-333} has been widely used in the study of the three-body charmless hadronic $B$ meson decays~\cite{npb899-247,plb622-207,prd74-114009,prd79-094005,APPB42-2013,prd76-094006,prd88-114014,prd94-094015, prd89-094007,prd87-076007,jhep10-117}.
-The U-spin and the flavor SU(3) symmetries were also adopted in Refs.~\cite{prd72-094031,plb727-136,prd72-075013,prd84-056002,plb728-579,prd91-014029}.
+The QCD-improved factorization approach~\cite{prl83-1914,npb591-313,npb606-245,npb675-333} has been widely used in the study of the three-body charmless hadronic $B$ meson decays~\cite{npb899-247,plb622-207,prd74-114009,prd79-094005,APPB42-2013,prd76-094006,prd88-114014,prd94-094015, prd89-094007,prd87-076007,jhep10-117}.
+The $U$-spin and the flavor $SU$(3) symmetries were also adopted in Refs.~\cite{prd72-094031,plb727-136,prd72-075013,prd84-056002,plb728-579,prd91-014029}.